Ferry from North to South Island NZ

 Getting to North or South Island by ferry

 The North and South Islands of New Zealand are separated by the Cook Strait.
 The Cook Strait is a rough sea, meaning it's difficult (nearly impossible) to build a bridge or tunnel here.
 Meaning there are two options to cross the Strait: By car or by plane.
 (Even though there are at the moment business cases being written for even a train ferry.

 If you want to cross by car, the ferry is the only option and two options remain:

 1. Cross the Cook Strait with BlueBridge.

 First, we start with the map to see the connection, then we move towards a complete comparison between the two.

 Our online booking module makes it easy to find and book your desired ferry crossing.
 All you have to do is enter your departure port, destination, and travel dates.
 The system will show you the best routes and possible alternatives.
 You can then choose the ferry that best suits your needs and budget.
 Have a great trip from Wellington to Picton or vice versa!

 Pricing – If you want to travel from North to South or the other way around as cheaply as possible: Then you must try the comparison website: Directferries.com.
 They use real-time data. and you can also instantly make your booking.

-All ferries on the Cook Strait are old – Both the ferry companies run very old ferries, nothing compared to the new and modern ferries in Europe or the new ones connecting Australia with Tasmania.
+All ferries on the Cook Strait are old – Both the ferry companies run very old ferries.
+(Resulting in many problems around the year) Nothing compared to the new and modern ferries in Europe or the new ones connecting Australia with Tasmania.
 So the difference in terms of ‘which ferry is more luxurious' is very small.